 It is Sunday and I would like to treat myself to a thick, rather European meal for once.
 Even though I am in Thailand and there is good Thai food in many places.
 Somehow bring a little variety into the menu.
 Well, I already have an idea… a little round of pizza caching with my GPS handheld navigator device 😉

-My Garmin – GPS device has an openstreetmap map for Thailand and is supposed to help me.
+My Garmin – GPS handheld navigator has an free openstreetmap map for Thailand and is supposed to help me.
 So I can see how well the area is mapped and what the openstreet-mappers found so interesting.

 The smartphone shows you your way and follows you throughout the day